 If you’d instead use a coffee pod with less strength, please use it.
 This coffee recipe is all about making a coffee that suits your palate best.

-When in season, you can also opt to buy the Nespresso iced coffee pods explicitly made to be poured over ice.
+When in season, you can also opt to buy the Nespresso iced latte pods explicitly made to be poured over ice.
 These coffee pods are great, but you can totally use a regular coffee pod that you like.

 I’ve made this iced latte using both iced coffee pods and regular coffee pods, and I didn’t find a big difference in terms of flavor.